Introduction

 - Mechanisms:

-Digestion of Cholesterol
+Digestion and Absorption of Cholesterol

 Small Intestine: